 Thank you for dropping by and taking time to read my blog.

 I’m Debbie.
 Patient and patient leader, advocate, blogger, author, member of WEGO Health for over 5 years , I am the local Facilitator in my area for the Arthritis Foundation LIVE YES Connect Group and District 13 in Ohio Arthritis Ambassador, as of March 15, 2022 I am also the new Volunteer Central Region

 One of the hardest things I’ve ever been told is that I would be living with osteonecrosis pain the rest of my life That was a hard time in my life; processing my osteonecrosis diagnosis, the pain was and is the worst pain I had ever felt, and it was constant and nagging, some-days it felt like my leg was ice cold and the blood being cut off by a tourniquet other days it felt like I was stabbed with a hot poker.

-For 3 months, I did what they doctor said.
+For 3 months, I did what the doctor said.
 I did nothing, except go to work and come home I sat around, placed limits on what I could or could not do, I missed living, this was just existing.
 That was unacceptable, who wants to do nothing everyday.
 Working became so hard to work I had to medically retire and go on disability.
 Being on disability was really was a jolt to my confidence,and pride and I felt like I had nowhere to turn for real life information about dealing with AVN.